game-node-app/game-node-search/README.md

 ### Where do i get data?
 The Manticore's database is populated by entries in the GameNode's MySQL database.
-This means you need to set up `game-node-server` and `game-node-sync` to download and save IGDB entries locally.
+This means you need to set up `game-node-server` and `game-node-sync-igdb` to download and save IGDB entries locally.

 Please refer to the respective repositories on how to set them up (both are a `docker compose up` away).